saryana/TraceRoute/README.md

 # TraceRoute
 Sean Aryana, Andrew Gammon, and Hao-Lin (Keith) Yang

+This is our capstone project at the University of Washignton where we built an indoor navigation Android application.
+This consisted of a lot of research in the field of pedestrian dead reckoning and leveraged the sensors on the phone while showing a 3D model of the route.
+A video explaing what we used and learned can be found here??? link it.
+A presentation that we presented can be found in presentation/TraceRoute.pptx.

+## File structure
+android_app/ - Contains that Android application that can be imported in Android Studio research/ - Early research and notes when we first started researching this topic. presentation/ - Pictures and the powerpoint used for our presentation

 ### License

 The MIT License (MIT)

-Copyright (c) 2015 Sean Aryana, Andrew Gammon, and Hao-Lin (Kieth) Yang
+Copyright (c) 2015 Sean Aryana, Andrew Gammon, and Hao-Lin (Keith) Yang

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal